ITOM vs. ITSM: A complete guide to IT operations & service management

 How ITOM and ITSM work together

-• Monitoring and alerting: ITOM tools provide near-real-time visibility into server performance, alerting IT staff the moment something goes wrong.
+• ITOM monitoring and alerting: Discovery-sourced monitoring tools provide near-real-time visibility into server performance, alerting IT staff the moment something goes wrong.
+Choosing the right host monitoring tools is what makes that alerting dependable.

-• Root cause analysis: ITOM capabilities help pinpoint why the server crashed, whether that’s hardware failure, a software issue, or a network problem.
+• ITOM root cause analysis: Service maps and CMDB data pinpoint why the server crashed—hardware failure, software issue, or network problem.

 Service maps also play a preventive role.
 If a map shows heavy dependency on a single server, teams can implement redundancy or upgrade hardware before a failure occurs.
-That kind of proactive approach reduces the blast radius of future incidents and supports business continuity.
+That proactive approach (driven by ITOM visibility but informed by ITSM business context) reduces incident frequency and supports business continuity.

 The rise of AI in ITOM